jcbendernh/f1databricks/README.md

 You can clone this repo to your GitHUb environment and add this to your Databricks environment via Git Foldeers.
 For more on this topic, check out [Set up Databricks Git folders](https://learn.microsoft.com/en-us/azure/databricks/repos/repos-setup).

 ## Genie Spaces
-You can create a Databricks Genie space to chat with the gold data.
+You can create a Databricks Genie space to chat with your gold data.
 Check out [Set up and manage an AI/BI Genie space](https://learn.microsoft.com/en-us/azure/databricks/genie/set-up) for more information on how to setup an Azure Databricks Genie Space.

 You can enhance your instructions with example below.
 ```